-- (xiv) Annual Achievement Progression Target means: - (a) For elementary and middle schools, an increase between the school's performance in the current school year compared to the prior school year on either of the following measures for the all students group: - (1) Core Subject Performance Index as defined in subdivision (f) of this section. - (2) Mean Student Growth Percentile as defined in subparagraph (x) of paragraph (2) of this subdivision, using only the most current school year results compared only to the prior school year results; except that if a school receives a Mean Student Growth Percentile score of 50 or higher, the Annual Achievement Progression for such school shall be deemed an increase. - (b) For high schools, an increase between the school's performance in the current school year compared to the prior school year on either of the following accountability measures for the all students group: - (1) Composite Performance Index computed pursuant to (f)(i)(a)(9) of this section. - (2) Unweighted average of the Four-Year, Five-Year, and Six-Year Graduation
+(xiv) Annual Achievement Progression Target means:

+(a) For elementary and middle schools, an increase between the school's performance in the current school year compared to the prior school year based on either the accountability measures described in subclause (1) or (2) of this clause for the all students group:

+(1) both the Core Subject Performance Index and the Weighted Average Achievement Index as defined in subdivision (f) of this section; or

+(2) the Mean Student Growth Percentile as defined in subparagraph (x) of paragraph (2) of this subdivision, using only the most current school year results compared only to the prior school year results; except that if a school receives a Mean Student Growth Percentile score of 50 or higher, the Annual Achievement Progression for such school shall be deemed an increase.

+(b) For high schools, an increase between the school's performance in the current school year compared to the prior school year on one of the accountability measures described in either subclause (1), (2) or (3) of this clause for the all students group:

-Rates computed pursuant to clause (b) of subparagraph (i) of paragraph (2) of subdivision (f) of this section. - (3) Notwithstanding the provisions of this clause, a school identified as a CSI school solely because of a Graduation Rate below 67 percent must show an increase on the Average of the Four-Year, Five-Year, and Six-Year Graduation Rates computed pursuant to subclause (2) of this clause.
+(1) Composite Performance Index computed pursuant to (f)(i)(a)(9) of this section; or the Average of the Four-Year, Five-Year, and Six-Year Graduation Rates computed pursuant to subclause (2) of this clause.